Leveraging The “It” Factor: And other intangible advantages you should use in an executive job search

 There is only so high that people can advance in their careers with skills and experience alone.
 At some point their prospects will level off if they don’t possess a characteristic known as “executive presence.”

 Although executive presence has been studied enough to have earned its own acronym (EP), it remains difficult to describe and even harder to obtain.
 It’s the certain je ne sais quoi that demarcates managers from executives.
-It’s a manner of looking and behaving the part of an executive that includes a combination of things like a firm handshake, good eye contact, dignified comportment, and appropriate dress.
-Someone with executive presence also exudes an ease of being, a sense of self-worth, and confidence that is neither arrogant nor pretentious.
+It’s a manner of looking and behaving the part of an executive.
+It includes a combination of things like a firm handshake, good eye contact, dignified comportment, and appropriate dress.
+Someone with executive presence also exudes an ease of being, a sense of self-worth, and confidence.
+They are neither arrogant nor pretentious.
 In short, it’s the “It” factor.

 You know it when you see it.
 You also know it when it’s lacking.
 A senior executive of a New York City-based startup related his impression of a candidate who lacked executive presence during an interview: